hwelch-fle/cim-spec/docs/v3/CIMKnowledgeGraph.md

 ## CIMKnowledgeGraphLinkChartCentralityConfiguration
 #### Represents the Centrality computation options in a Knowledge Graph Link Chart.
-Several measures of centrality are supported: Degree, Indegree, Outdegree, PageRank, Eigenvector, Betweenness, Closeness and Harmonic.
-These measures fall in two broad categories: degree based measures are Degree, Indegree, Outdegree, PageRank, and Eigenvector while shortest paths based measures are Betweenness, Closeness and Harmonic.
+Several measures of centrality are supported: Degree, Indegree, Outdegree, PageRank, Eigenvector, Coreness, Betweenness, Closeness and Harmonic.
+These measures fall in two broad categories: degree based measures are Degree, Indegree, Outdegree, PageRank, Eigenvector and Coreness while shortest paths based measures are Betweenness, Closeness and Harmonic.
 The "importance" relationship weight is taken into account in degree based measures: a relationship with higher importance will increase the centrality scores of nearby related entities.
 The "cost" relationship weight is taken into account in shortest paths based measures: a relationship with higher cost will decrease the centrality scores of nearby related entities.

 ### CIMKnowledgeGraphLinkChartCentralityConfiguration